 The instructions below are for creating SPARC-style datasets for uploading ASCENT data to Pennsieve.
 We worked with the SPARC Data Curation Team to find a dataset structure/format that is compliant with their standards that they apply to all datasets.
+Follow each step below in order.

 4.2.1 1.
-"Setup"
+Environment setup

-- Purpose: To add the "ASCENT_DATASET_EXPORT_PATH" to your env.json file, which is the directory on your computer where the datasets will be saved if you use the process detailed on this page. - Re-run env_setup (i.e., python run env_setup), OR - Add "ASCENT_DATASET_EXPORT_PATH" to your config/system/env.json file manually. - Example: - Dataset export path: "D:\\\\Documents\\\\ascent_data_shared" - \\\\ for Windows machines, OR - / for Unix-based machines (i.e., Linux, MacOS)
+Purpose: To add the "ASCENT_DATASET_EXPORT_PATH" to your env.json file, which is the directory on your computer where the datasets will be saved if you use the process detailed on this page.

+- Re-run env_setup (i.e., python run env_setup), OR - Add "ASCENT_DATASET_EXPORT_PATH" to your config/system/env.json file manually. - Example: - Dataset export path: "D:\\\\Documents\\\\ascent_data_shared" - \\\\ for Windows machines, OR - / for Unix-based machines (i.e., Linux, MacOS)

-4.2.2 2. "dataset_index"
+4.2.2 2.
+Choose dataset index

-- Purpose: The number you choose for the "dataset_index" will be used to identify the dataset you are creating now from all other datasets you have previously made or will make in the future.
+Purpose: The number you choose for the "dataset_index" will be used to identify the dataset you are creating now from all other datasets you have previously made or will make in the future.
 The dataset index you choose is not of importance to anyone else, and is reflected nowhere in the dataset you publish.
-The dataset output will be saved in a sub-directory named <dataset_index> (e.g., <ASCENT_DATASET_EXPORT_PATH>/0/ if you choose the "dataset_index" to be 0) - Choose dataset_index for your dataset (e.g., 0, 1, 2, 3, ...) - Use same dataset_index value for each of your datasets for all of the following steps - You can do this process for multiple datasets in the same call of the script (i.e., <dataset_indices> in following steps which is a space separated list, e.g., "0 1 2"), so do this for each dataset you wish to create.
+The dataset output will be saved in a sub-directory named <dataset_index> (e.g., <ASCENT_DATASET_EXPORT_PATH>/0/ if you choose the "dataset_index" to be 0)

+- Choose dataset_index for your dataset (e.g., 0, 1, 2, 3, ...) - Use same dataset_index value for each of your datasets for all of the following steps - You can do this process for multiple datasets in the same call of the script (i.e., <dataset_indices> in following steps which is a space separated list, e.g., "0 1 2"), so do this for each dataset you wish to create.

-4.2.3 3. "query_criteria"
+4.2.3 3.
+Create query_criteria configuration file

-- Purpose: The contents of this JSON file control the scope of the data in your dataset from from the samples/ directory.
-In step 5 below you can selectively remove certain data for specific n_sims, but this query_criteria configuration file should have all Sample(s), Model(s), and Sim(s) to span your entire dataset. - Create new "query_criteria" JSON file: Path: \<ASCENT_DATASET_EXPORT_PATH\>/config/ query_criteria/<dataset_index>.json - Use indices/parameters broad enough to flag all data you wish to include in the dataset - See template in: config/templates/dataset/query_criteria.json
+Purpose: The contents of this JSON file control the scope of the data in your dataset from from the samples/ directory.
+In step 6 below you can selectively remove certain data for specific n_sims, but this query_criteria configuration file should have all Sample(s), Model(s), and Sim(s) to span your entire dataset.

+Template: config/templates/dataset/query_criteria.json

+- Create new "query_criteria" JSON file: - Path: <ASCENT_DATASET_EXPORT_PATH>/config/query_criteria/<dataset_index>.json - Use indices/parameters broad enough to flag all data you wish to include in the dataset - See template in: config/templates/dataset/query_criteria.json